 “Since the heart is the source of actions, as the heart is, so they are. … I have wished above all else to engrave and inscribe on your heart this holy, sacred maxim, LIVE JESUS!” — St. Francis de Sales

 From the outset, let me say I am no expert, nor even a novice, in the spirituality of St. Francis de Sales.
 I’ve read just enough to be dangerous now.
-I was confirmed as a twenty-something husband and father of two, taking the name of St. Francis as the patron saint of journalist and writers.
+I was confirmed as a twenty-something husband and father of two, taking the name of St. Francis as the patron saint of journalists and writers.
 I knew a bit about the man, and almost nothing about his teachings.

 Several years later I read probably his most famous book, An Introduction to the Devout Life, which is a practical guide for lay people pursuing holiness, whatever their state or station.
 I remember it being thorough, simple, solid, and encouraging.
 Under his direction, sanctity seemed challenging but achievable.

-Then a couple years ago, I discovered a book in library at Demontreville while making a silent retreat: Francis de Sales, Jane de Chantal: Letters of Spiritual Direction.
+Then a couple years ago, I discovered a book in the library at Demontreville while making a silent retreat: Francis de Sales, Jane de Chantal: Letters of Spiritual Direction.
 I barely scratched the surface of the lengthy introduction during our down time at the retreat, but I knew I needed to read it.
 I tracked down a copy on eBay, and over the past few weeks, finally finished the the introduction and began to read the letters themselves.
 The more I learn about the approach of the “Gentle Doctor” to prayer and holiness, the more I see God’s providence in my choice of patron.

 The book I’m reading lays out out six themes common to Salesian spirituality as develop by St. Francis de Sales and practiced by St. Jane Frances de Chantal and the religious community she founded, the Visitation sisters.